dbca-wa/wastd/docs/data_curators.rst

 Turtle Strandings
 -----------------
-For each data entry, first convert all files to PDF, images, or plain txt:
+For each data entry, first convert all files to non-proprietary formats, such as PDF, images, or plain text.

-* Emails saved as msg: open with Outlook, save as ".txt".
+* Emails saved as Outlook msg: open with Outlook, save as plain text.
 * Paper forms: scan to PDF, make sure the quality is readable enough.
 * Images: jpg, png are preferred.
+Insane resolutions (file sizes far above 2 MB) should be resized.
-* Photos embedded in MS Word documents: save as jpg or png.
+* Photos embedded in MS Word documents: save separately as jpg or png.
 * MS Word documents: save as PDF.

-All formats must be non-proprietary.
+Create users if not existing for observer and reporter.
+Assign a dummy password (they will never login using the password, only via DPaW SSO), enter at least name and email.

 Then, `create a new AnimalEncounter <https://strandings-test.dpaw.wa.gov.au/admin/observations/animalencounter/add/>`_.

-* Observed at: if coordinates are given, click anywhere on map and enter given coordinates into the text field underneath the map widget.
+* Observed at: if written coordinates are supplied, click anywhere on map and enter given coordinates into the text field underneath the map widget.
-* Observer, reporter: click on the search icon; add observer / reporter as new user if they are not registered in the system.
-Update their details from the user list with full names and email addresses, then re-save encounter.
+  If locality names are supplied, look them up on Google Maps and pick an approximate location on the location widget.
+* Location accuracy: give your best estimate for the accuracy.
+* Observer, reporter: users must exist in the system.

+Hit "Save and continue editing".
+This is the minimal Encounter record.

+Fill in, as supplied, the fields in the "Animal" section and save.
+This is the minimal useful stranding record.

+Add subsequent sections as available in the original data sheet or communication records.

+Attach all files - data sheet scan, communication records, stranding form - as Media Attachments preferrably in this order.
+Pick a descriptive, but short title for the files - the title will be displayed in map popups.

 Cetacean Strandings
 -------------------